 Hiring in Colombia starts with creating a written employment contract and offer letter.
 Make sure you include an outline of an employee’s probationary period and put the salary and compensation amounts in Colombian pesos.

 Probationary periods in Columbia are two months maximum for undefined term contracts and fixed-term contracts between one and three years.
 For fixed-term contracts outlining less than one year of work, the probationary period cannot be more than one-fifth of the agreed term.

 Colombia Employment Compliance

 The three regulations that handle Colombia employment compliance are the Constitution, the Substantive Labour Code, and the Social Security Regime.
 The maximum amount of hours an employee can work per week is 48, either Monday through Friday or Monday through Saturday.
+This amount will reduce gradually to 42 hours from 2023 to 2026.
 Your employees cannot work more than two extra hours each day or 12 extra hours each week.
 For each extra hour an employee works, they receive an additional 25% of their salary on top of their base pay or 75% more if they work on Sundays or holidays.

 Employers in Colombia typically pay their employees monthly.
 More casual employees are paid weekly.
 Colombia employment compliance also mandates that you give employees a payslip and that they get a minimum wage of 877,802 pesos each month, as of January 2020.

 Once you set up your subsidiary and hire Colombian employees, you’ll need a streamlined process through which to onboard them.
 While there is no right or wrong way to onboard employees, it is best to start by going over the terms of the employment contract.
 You can also mention areas such as dress code, working hours, and code of conduct expectations.

 Although it might require extensive travel time, try to fly back and forth to Colombia throughout the hiring process to create a bond with your new hires.
 You can also send another person from management to Colombia for a new hire’s first day.